shahansshetty/RL_using_ppo/readme.md

   reinforcement learning algorithms .
 * Also supports tensorboard which is used to monitor the performance of the RL algorithm.
 * Using ppo (proximal policy optimization) Rl algorithm
+* Also using VecNormalization because we are training the model in multiple parllel environemnts (16 in total) during training.

 (Readme file still unfinished ...... )